 It turned out that one page was using 13 GB.
 One excel attachment had 2450 versions.
 The team was using excel as a file server, editing the Excel file in place.

 (don’t do that, there are better file server systems than confluence)

-We now created a page which is used to monitor the total attachment size.
+We now created a page that is used to monitor the total attachment size.
 It is easy to do.
-Install the excellent Bob Swift SQL Pro add-on (check the marketplace listing here) and add the query to the page
+Install the excellent Bob Swift SQL Pro add-on (check the marketplace listing here) and add the query to the page.

-Check out exalate https://www.exalate.com – Exalate is an advanced issue synchronization solution which supports cross organization issue tracking.
+Check out exalate – It’s an advanced issue synchronization solution that supports cross-organization issue tracking.

-Its flexibility comes from the built in groovy scripting capability allowing to implement almost any type of integration.
+Its flexibility comes from the built-in groovy scripting capability, allowing it to implement almost any type of integration.

-You can always contact us to help out with the implementation of your use cases, just contact us.
+You can always contact us to help out with the implementation of your use cases.